a performance project conceived and directed by

-Every morning a guardian opens the doors to the visitors, seeing them walking or admiring art in the corridors, and then every night he says goodnight to the exhibited works.
-He loves the mighty bronze statues the days when he feels God, and envies them when life does not smile.
-He is sitting usually on a small uncomfortable chair without moving, thoughtful; in his constant observation, he becomes one of the objects himself.
+Every morning a guardian opens the doors to the visitors, watching them as they walk around and admire art in the corridors, and then every night he says goodnight to the exhibited works.
+He loves the mighty bronze statues on the days when he feels God, and envies them when life does not smile.
+He is usually sitting on a small, uncomfortable chair without moving, thoughtful; in his constant observation, he becomes one of the objects himself.
 From subject who watches, to object watched, for then disappearing.

-What if the Guardian is able to come out of this mimesis with the museum and come to be part of the live arts?
-What would happen if he starts to interact on a daily basis with the visitors by deciding to which works to lead them?
-Or to whisper in their ears about unknown secrets of the exposed artists?
-He might even invite the most daring people to get well dressed in front of Helmut Newtons photos or to take off all of their clothes before Monets paintings…
+What if the Guardian is able to come out of this mimesis with the museum and to become part of the live arts?
+What happens if he starts to interact on a daily basis with the visitors by deciding to which works to lead them?
+Or if he whispers in their ears about unknown secrets of the exposed artists?
+He might even invite the most daring people to get well dressed in front of Helmut Newton’s photos or to take off all of their clothes before the paintings of Monet…

-The Guardian can also interact following the best artistic tendencies, being one day in this, another day in another one… So on Monday it’s time to run exalted in the corridors like the Expressionists, on Tuesday he jumps through the rooms shouting like Futurists, on Wednesday he gives directions to the visitors with disordered gestures as the Cubists, on Thursday he comes to work fully covered with commercial brands as in Pop Art, or on Friday he might stay in the corners stinging roses in his arm as in Body Art, on Saturday he places himself, ecstatic, in the middle of the space as a Renaissance figure, while on Sunday, as in geometric Abstractionism, he can end the week by making precise crosswords on museums walls…
+The Guardian can also interact following the best artistic tendencies, being one day in the mood of this, another day in another one: on Monday, it’s time to run exalted in the corridors like the Expressionists, on Tuesday he jumps throughout the rooms shouting like Futurists, on Wednesday he gives directions to the visitors with disordered gestures as the Cubists, on Thursday he comes to work fully covered with commercial brands as in Pop Art, or on Friday he might stay in the corners, stinging roses in his arm as in Body Art, on Saturday he places himself, ecstatic, in the middle of the space as a Renaissance figure, while on Sunday, as in geometric Abstractionism, he ends the week by making precise crosswords on the walls of the museum…